rtm2130/MST/README.md

 (1) "Isotonic Regression Model Trees" (IRTs): Here, the response models are isotonic regression models.
 The "irt_exmaple.py" file provides an example of running IRTs on a synthetic dataset.
 (2) "Choice Model Trees" (CMTs): Here, the response models are MNL choice models.
 The "cmt_exmaple.py" file provides an example of running CMTs on a synthetic dataset.

 For significantly faster CMT fitting, users can combine this repo with the MNL fitting code found at https://github.com/rtm2130/CMT-R. Please see the CMT-R repo for further instructions.
 Note that the CMT-R repo is under a GPLv2 license, which is more restrictive on terms of use than this repo's MIT license.
+The case study on the Swiss Metro data from our paper was run using the code from the CMT-R repo.

 ## Package Installation